vish1200/SLR_Reader/README.md

 # SLR_Reader
-Data extraction from published medical studies
+Experimentation with PDF to text converters in python.
+This is an initial step to extracting information from published literature such as medical studies.